 But anyway, that’s G&W’s ‘fluid history’ theory.
 Moving on to the second and principle point which G&W wish to make with this book, which is not at all trivial; quite the reverse.
 I’ll call this the ‘perpetual present’ theory, which is that, essentially, there was ‘no such thing as a garden of Eden’, that we were not once in a kind of innocent paradise or, conversely, that what we call prehistory — our precivilised ancient past — wasn’t really any different to the agricultural and urban societies which followed.
 There was, say G&W, a massive amount of variation in how people lived (much more than fusty old anthropologists believe) but we’ve always kind of lived in cities and had states, we’ve always kind of had inequality, we’ve always kind of had hierarchies, we’ve always kind of had agriculture and we’ve always kind of had bureaucracy.
 We have always been, in sum, kind of civilised.

 How do G&W try to persuade us of these things, and, by implication, that domestication, stratification, urbanisation, agriculture, specialisation and technology are natural, right, good for us?
-Firstly, they redefine ‘city’, ‘state’, ‘equality’, ‘hierarchy’, ‘agriculture’, ‘bureacracy’ and ‘civilisation’ so that pre-civilised societies can be described as civilised, hierarchical, bureaucratic, etc. The idea of ‘property’ is expanded to mean possession, the idea of ‘bureaucracy’ is expanded to casual systems of abstract management, the idea of ‘city’ is expanded to ‘large gathering places,’ the idea of ‘agriculture’ is expanded to gardening and horticulture, and the idea of ‘hierarchy’ is expanded to include seasonal, playful or sacred leadership.
+Firstly, they redefine ‘city’, ‘state’, ‘equality’, ‘hierarchy’, ‘agriculture’, ‘bureacracy’ and ‘civilisation’ so that pre-civilised societies can be described as civilised, hierarchical, bureaucratic, etc. The idea of ‘bureaucracy’ is expanded to casual systems of abstract management, the idea of ‘city’ is expanded to ‘large gathering places’, the idea of ‘agriculture’ is expanded to gardening, the idea of ‘hierarchy’ is expanded to include seasonal, playful or sacred leadership and the idea of ‘property’ is expanded to mean possession (even, amazingly, possession in a sacred sense; apparently the idea that a lake ‘belonged’ to a Great Spirit shows that we always had private property!).
 With their own blasted definitions in place G&W can then declare that we’ve kind of always had ‘property’, ‘bureaucracy’, ‘cities’, ‘agriculture’ and ‘hierarchies’.
 This is like saying that we’ve always had cars because when you think about it boats are cars, or hunter gatherers had access to the internet because mushrooms exchange information too, or cigarettes are harmless because the Apache smoked tobacco, or lockdowns were justified because quarantines work, or any other ludicrous example you care to think of where the meaning of a word is stretched beyond all recognition so that an outlandish claim can be made about it.

 Secondly, to blend the prehistorical with the historical, the authors focus on certain kinds of early Neolithic societies — those of the past 10,000 years.3 The 250,000 years of history before that don’t interest them quite so much, because there is no evidence for the cities, states and kings they want to show have ‘always’ been with us.
 The societies that G&W are most interested in are those which are relatively recent and between simple hunter-gatherer societies and agricultural states, although of course they are forced to ignore the ‘relatively’ and argue that the ‘between’ is really an illusion.
 They wish to obfuscate the fact that there was a relatively recent stage between the simple bands we lived in for hundreds of thousands of years and states.
 They can then argue, or just assume, that we’ve probably always lived like these more complex, recent societies, which were really ‘kind of like civilised states’.4